ameedghanem/Terraform-Project/README.md

 To verify everything is working:
   - Sign in to your amazon account
-  - Go to the newly created load balancer, named fursa_lb
+  - Go to the newly created load balancer, named **my-lb-tf**
-  - Navigate in the browser to the DNS url, you should see the following page:
+  - Navigate in the browser to the DNS name of the load balancer, you should see the following page:

 ![](https://github.com/ameedghanem/Terraform-Project/blob/main/logo/welcome%20nginx.PNG)